 Academic Convocation, 3:00 – 4:00 PM (Julia Ball Auditorium)

+It’s Catherine McAuley’s 239th birthday!
 Join us as we celebrate our Tender Courage and Lindback award winners, recognize our recently published faculty and staff authors, and enjoy one another’s company at the end of Mercy Week.
-Donations of baked goods are needed!
+Of course there will be a birthday cake; donations of additional baked goods are needed, and of course non-perishables for Catherine’s Cupboard are welcome!!